Teen uses Facebook Marketplace to steal Korean War veteran’s SUV in Missouri

 His son and grandson decided to sell it on Facebook Marketplace to try to raise $7,000 for him since he doesn’t drive much anymore anyway.

-In messages they shared with FOX4, one can see the buyer tells them to come to the Target on East 39th Street in Independence, saying he works there and he’ll come out on his break.
+In messages they shared with WDAF, one can see the buyer tells them to come to Target on East 39th Street in Independence, saying he works there and he’ll come out on his break.

 Nordeen and his father were present for the deal and tried to let the suspect test-drive it.